onap/vnfrqts-requirements/docs/Chapter8.rst

 Playbooks will be stored on a Cinder Volume mounted on the Ansible Servers as /storage.
 Example:

-/storage/vfdb/latest/ansible – This soft link point to the latest set of playbooks (or the only set)
+/storage/vfdb/latest/ansible â€“ This soft link point to the latest set of playbooks (or the only set)

-/storage/vfdb/V16.1/ansible – Root directory for database VNF Ansible Playbooks for release 16.1
+/storage/vfdb/V16.1/ansible â€“ Root directory for database VNF Ansible Playbooks for release 16.1

 CAUTION: To support this directory structure as the repository to store